Pytheas’s Voyage To The Arctic In 325 B.C. And Account Of Thule, The Strange Land Beyond

 Thule as Tile on the Carta Marina of 1539 by Olaus Magnus, where it is shown located to the northwest of the Orkney islands, with a "monster, seen in 1537", a whale ("balena"), and an orca nearby.
 Credit: Public Domain

 From the day Pytheas of Massalia mentioned Thule for the first time, explorers have attempted to find this mysterious land, but all failed.
-Countless books have been written about Thule, each author, and researcher presenting their theory trying to explain the location of Thule.
+Countless books have been written about Thule, and each author and researcher has presented their theory to try to explain the location of Thule.
 No one knows where this land exists or if it exists at all.
-There is today a place called Thule Island.
+Today, there is a place called Thule Island.
 Named after Captain Cook during his second voyage in 1775, it is one of three southernmost islands in the South Sandwich Islands.
 Still, this was not the Thule Pytheas described.

 Pytheas's descriptions of foreign lands he visited may not have been 100% accurate, but what can one expect from an explorer of the 4th century who did not have access to detailed maps.
 Pytheas of Massalia contributed with information expanding our knowledge of geography, and many consider him the first known explorer in the modern sense of the word.